 In our modern-day lives, we use several technological marvels to keep up with the escalating pace of this ever-growing world.
-Some of them seem so straightforward to operate that we hardly ever wonder how these technologies work at their core.
+Some of them have become so common in our daily use that we hardly ever wonder how these technologies work at their core.
 One such example is the washing machine that we use to clean our dirty laundry.
-Just add some water to the washing drum, a few scoops of detergent, turn few nobs, and have a clean laundry after few minutes.
+Just add some water to the washing drum, a few scoops of detergent, turn few nobs, and we have a clean laundry after few minutes.
 Fairly simple right?
-It may come as a surprise to you that although washing machines were available since the 19th century, it was not until 2018 the scientists were able to demystify the working principle of a washing machine.
+It may come as a surprise to you that although washing machines were available since the 19th century, it was not until 2018 that the scientists were able to demystify the working principle of a washing machine.
 There is a complex interplay of mechanical and chemical actions that makes the cleaning possible inside the washer.
 Before we understand the working of a washing machine, let’s first try to understand the role of detergent in the cleaning process.

 The Role of Detergents in Washing clothes

-In chemical terms, detergents are known as surfactants, short for surface-active agents.
+In chemistry, detergents are known as surfactants, short for surface-active agents.
 The molecules of detergents can attach themselves to two different types of substances that don’t generally interact with each other, e.g., oil and water.
 Usually, one end of the surfactant molecule is hydrophobic (water-repellent), and the other is hydrophilic (water-attracting).
 When the detergent is dissolved in water, its molecules arrange themselves in spherical structures called micelles.
 The hydrophobic tails of these micelles attach themselves to the dirt or grease molecules, while the hydrophilic heads attach to the water molecules.
 The general understanding would be that the rotation action of the washing machine would cause this surfactant solution to flow through the fabric and pick up all the dirt molecules hiding in the cracks, which can be removed by the flush of water; however, recent studies have found something different.
-Fabrics are made of yarn, which is in turn made of interlocked fibers.
-While surfactant solution can easily pass through the spaces between the cross-sewed yarns (inter yarn spaces), it can not pass through the yarn itself, specifically, the spaces between the interlocked fibers (Intra yarn spaces).
+Fabrics are made of yarn, which in turn is made of interlocked fibers.
+Although surfactant solution can easily pass through the spaces between the cross-sewed yarns (inter yarn spaces), it can not pass through the yarn itself specifically the spaces between the interlocked fibers (Intra yarn spaces).
 In general, the ratio of detergent solution that can penetrate through the intra-yarn spaces is only 0.1 percent to the one which cleans the dirt stuck in the inter-yarn strands.
-Mathematically, this would take several hours to clean the dirt stuck between the intra-yarn pores; yet, packed-in dirt somehow manages to escape from these small spaces in just a few minutes inside the washing machine.
+Mathematically, this would take several hours to clean the dirt stuck between the intra-yarn pores; however, in reality, it only takes a few minutes to get the dirt out from the intra-yarn pores in a washing machine.
 The scientific community address this inconsistency as a “stagnant core problem.”
 This is where the rinse cycle of a washing machine comes into play.

-On the surface, washing clothes is a pretty straightforward process.
-In technical terms, however, this process is addressed as something called agitation.
-It is a process of improving the liquid’s contact by employing a forced circulatory or any other periodic motion (just like stirring).
-In a washing machine, agitation causes the clothes to move back and forth inside the water mixed with detergent, rubbing against each other to help break apart stains.
+Superficially, washing clothes is a pretty straightforward process.
+Technically, this process is addressed as something called agitation.
+It is a process of improving the liquid’s chemical or physical action by employing a forced circulatory or any other periodic motion (just like stirring).
+In a washing machine, agitation causes the clothes to move back and forth inside the washing drum that contains water mixed with detergent, rubbing against each other to remove stains.
 As discussed earlier in this topic, this process is only efficient in cleaning the inter-yarn spaces and not the intra-yarn pores.
 Further cleaning is done by something called diffusiophoresis.
-It is the spontaneous motion of colloidal particles or molecules in a fluid, induced by a concentration gradient of a different substance.
+It is the spontaneous motion of colloidal particles or molecules in a fluid induced by a concentration gradient of a different substance.
 The rinsing action of the washing machine clears off the dirt-containing micelles, creating a gradient of chemical concentration around the micelles that are holding on to the dirt molecules stuck inside the intra-yarn pores.
 Moreover, the electric field developed by incorporating the anionic surfactants also aids the removal of the dirt.

 Components of a Washing Machine

-- An inner drum: This is where we put the clothes when you’re ready to wash.
-One can notice that this drum rotates a bit when you touch it, and there are a lot of holes punched into the drum.
-These allow the water to come in and wash the clothes.
+- An inner drum: This is where we put the laundry.
+One can notice that this drum rotates a bit when you touch it, and there are a lot of holes punched into it.
+These holes allow the water to come in and wash the clothes.

-- Paddles: These are ridges that lie on the edge of the drum and help move your clothes around while being washed.
+- Paddles: These are ridges that lie on the edge of the drum and help move your laundry around while being washed.

-- Agitator: These are more common in top load machines and are a paddle in the middle that helps turn the clothes around in the soapy water.
+- Agitator: It is a paddle, more common in top-load machines, in the middle that helps turn the clothes around in the soapy water.

 - The outer drum: This drum is not visible when you look inside the washer, but there is another drum that holds the water while the inner drum or agitator rotates.
-This part is completely water-tight to prevent your machine from leaking all over the bathroom.
+This part is completely water-tight to prevent your machine from leakage.

 - Thermostat and heating element: These control the temperature of the water and heats the water to the specified temperature.